 The Alabama state standards for PreK are divided into five developmental domains:

 Language and Literacy Development

 While these domains are defined for PreK, it’s clear that the Alabama standards support these developmental domains throughout 12th grade.
-As additional support for college and career readiness, the state of Alabama does offer free-standing standards for character development.
-Character education is a course of study available for K-12 and includes resources for learning about:

 How can districts become leaders in SEL?